-REPLACE DENVER BSLReplace Denver BSL wants a law that empowers Denver residents to keep their fellow citizens safe and take the best possible care of their dogs.
+REPLACE DENVER BSLReplace Denver BSL wants a law that empowers Denver residents to keep their fellow citizens safe by taking the best possible care of their dogs.
 A breed-neutral safety law will improve public safety, reduce the incidence of dog bites, and come at a lower cost to the taxpayer.
-Current breed-specific legislation is costly, ineffective, and a detriment to public safety.
+In November of 2020, Denver voters took a step in the right direction by voting to lift the 30-year pit bull ban in favor of a breed-restricted permitting program.
 VOLUNTEERDONATE

 What Is Breed-Specific Legislation?